justeat/JustTweak/README.md

 JustTweak comes with three configurations out-of-the-box:

-- `UserDefaultsConfiguration` which is mutable and uses `UserDefaults` as a key/value store
+- `UserDefaultsTweakProvider` which is mutable and uses `UserDefaults` as a key/value store
-- `LocalConfiguration` which is read-only and uses a JSON configuration file that is meant to be the default configuration
+- `LocalTweakProvider` which is read-only and uses a JSON configuration file that is meant to be the default configuration
-- `EphemeralConfiguration` which is simply an instance of `NSMutableDictionary`
+- `EphemeralTweakProvider` which is simply an instance of `NSMutableDictionary`

-In addition, JustTweak defines `Configuration` and `MutableConfiguration` protocols you can implement to create your own configurations to fit your needs.
+In addition, JustTweak defines `TweakProvider` and `MutableTweakProvider` protocols you can implement to create your own configurations to fit your needs.
 In the example project you can find a few example configurations which you can use as a starting point.

 ## License